 If you or a family member faces an an unjust drug charge based on what may be faulty or defective field drug tests, notify an experienced drug crime defense lawyer for Houston, Harris County, Fort Bend County or Montgomery County.

 You should know how to defend against a drug charge, and we can help.
-Contact us today at the Neal Davis Law Firm, and we will provide you with a free legal review of your case.
+Contact us today at the Neal Davis Law Firm, and we will provide you with a legal review of your case.